Content supplied by Spaceslide

 - Often available in floor-to-ceiling configurations to maximise on storage space

-- Mirrored door versions are available, which give the illusion of more space and bounce light around the room
+- Mirrored door versions are available, which give the illusion of more space and bounce light around the room (typically a hinged wardrobe doesn’t offer a mirrored exterior)

 - Suitable for children’s rooms